 George Scott b.
 1828 in Ohio, a widow age 71, shows up on the 1900 census, also in Mills County, Iowa, living with the family of Susan Anthony who could possibly be his younger sister.
 This George has not been positively identified as George #1, but there is a strong possibility.

 Turning to records in Jefferson County, Ohio where John Scott’s older children were born, three John Scott’s appear in census records.
 Grouping them by close proximity on the page it appears John’s father might be James Scott.
 Without other proof though, this is just speculation.
 Looking at land records and wills for Jefferson County did not provide enough evidence to separate the three John’s living in Jefferson County between 1800 and 1830.
-At this point, a trip to Jefferson County to visit the library there and the Jefferson County Genealogical Society is what is needed to find the detailed information.
+At this point, a trip to Jefferson County, Ohio to visit the library there and the Jefferson County Genealogical Society is what is needed to find the detailed information.
 Local institutions often have records found no where else.
 This research will have to be put on hold until such a trip can be planned.